GajanSoorian/invoicing-webapp/README.md

 On successful launch of the invoice-service Go application, the following command prompt will be displayed:
 `[GIN-debug] Listening and serving HTTP on :3000`

-## More information about Go applications

-- Packages help  organize related Go source files together into a single unit, making them modular, reusable, and maintainable.
-- Methods that start with a capital letter are services offered by a package (Similar to public methods in OOP languages).
-Likewise, entities that start with a small letters are private to the package.
-- Units tests are part of the same packages, placed in the folder and "_test" suffix at the end.

 ## Commands to start angular web application